Communication Technology & Social Change

 As a result of the meeting, CCLP began its "Communication Technology & Social Change" initiative.
-The first in a series of projects that CCLP is coordinating with the US State Department on how technology can be utilized in foreign policy, global affairs, and contemporary social issues.
+The first is a series of projects that CCLP is coordinating with the US State Department on how technology can be utilized in foreign policy, global affairs, and contemporary social issues.
 Under the leadership of Research Director, Mark Latonero, the Annenberg CCLP's project on Technology and Human Trafficking was formed.

 Utilizing communication technology, Latonero and his team have been adopting innovative technological methods to address the atrocity of human trafficking both internationally and domestically.
-After publishing their first report on Technology and Human trafficking in 2011, the center's most recent efforts have focused on the use of mobile phones in the facilitation of domestic minor sex trafficking.
+After publishing their first report on Technology and Human Trafficking in 2011, the center's most recent efforts have focused on the use of mobile phones in the facilitation of domestic minor sex trafficking.
 To read this most recent report click here.

 More information about TiP can be found under the "Projects" section of the site, by clicking here.